AVSystem/developer-zone/docs/academy/exercise1.md

 ![Check the logs in serial communication program](images/logs.PNG)

 !!!
 Tip
-    Those logs may help figure out why the device didn't connect to the server (e.g. because of the mistake in writing the WiFi password in the `cmake` command).
+    Those logs may help figure out why the device didn't connect to the server (e.g. because of an incorrect WiFi password in the `cmake` command).

-If all went well and logs show **registration successful/registration successfully updated**, you can go to Coiote IoT DM where the Registration status should show **Registered**.
+If all went well and logs show **registration successful/registration successfully updated**, you can go to Coiote IoT DM where the *Registration Status* should show **Registered**.

 ![Device Center](images/no-sec.png)